 COVID-19 Risk Remains a Worry as Cases and Deaths Climb

 The new Omicron variant of COVID-19 and the highly transmissible Delta variant are combining to raise the level of worry in the United States and other parts of the world.
 Public health experts and government leaders still advocate for increased vaccinations and booster shots, as well as indoor mask wearing.

 The Centers for Disease Control and Prevention (CDC) has data that show the variants are boosting the number of people receiving COVID-19 vaccinations.
-But roughly 62 million people in the United States remain eligible to be vaccinated but have not done so, said Dr. Anthony Fauci, the chief White House medical adviser on COVID-19.
+Even though roughly 62 million people in the United States remain eligible to be vaccinated, they have not seized the opportunity, said Dr. Anthony Fauci, the chief White House medical adviser on COVID-19.

 As of Dec.
 7, 236,363,835 people, or 71.2% of the U.S. population, have received at least one dose of a COVID-19 vaccine, the CDC reported.
 The fully vaccinated total 199,687,439 people, or 60.1%, of the U.S. population, according to the CDC.

 COVID-19 deaths worldwide, as of Dec.
 7, exceeded the 5 million mark, soaring to 5,270,625, according to Johns Hopkins University.
 Worldwide COVID-19 cases have zoomed past 267 million, reaching 267,099,936 on that date.

 U.S. COVID-19 cases, as of Dec.
 7, hit 49,380,791 and caused 791,514 deaths.
 America has the dubious distinction as the country with the most COVID-19 cases and deaths.